wofr06/lesspipe/README.md

 mentioned in the environment variable `PATH`).
 That program has to be executable and has to end with an exit code 0, if the filtering was done within that script.
 Otherwise, a nonzero exit code means the filtering is left to lesspipe.sh.
+For an example see the man page.

 This mechanism can be used to add filtering for new formats or e.g. inhibit filtering for certain file types.